garysheng/faithwalk-os/profiles/delmar-coward-jr.md

 **Prosperity as Divine Right:** Coward teaches that God desires His children to prosper: "My God is going to make me rich...
 I don't care if the money comes through a pain, through a train, or through a crane.
 It's coming.
 Why?
 Because God said so."
 This isn't greed but understanding divine inheritance.

 **Faith Mechanics:** He emphasizes the power of spoken words to activate faith: "Your mouth activates your faith...
 It takes words to activate your faith...
 Everything happens because of a word that's spoken."

+**Faith as Transportation System:** Coward teaches that "Faith trumps time...
+It reaches places we can't go."
+Faith is always "NOW"—not future-oriented—serving as a transportation system that brings heavenly realities into the present moment, superseding time and space.

+**Two Systems Theology:** He distinguishes between the devil's system (designed to keep you down) and God's kingdom system (a "no-lose system" that lifts you up).
+Believers are "thermostats" who change environments through faith, not "thermometers" that accept circumstances.

 **Practical Spiritual Protection:** Provides red mantles for protection, declaring: "God told me that something crazy was going to happen, some diseases, some things are going to happen.
 And if you put that mantle above your doorpost, then no devil will be able to come in."